izyuumi/only-now/README.md

 For a detailed information about the roadmap, please refer to the [project board](https://github.com/users/izyumidev/projects/4).

+If you like this project, please support us by leaving a star on this repo!!

 ## Stack

 The app is built with the following technologies: